pungi-org/pungi/plugins/python-build/README.md

 ## Installation

-### Installing as a pyenv plugin (recommended)
+### Installing as a pungi plugin (recommended)

-Since python-build is bundled with pyenv by default, you do not need to do anything.
+Since python-build is bundled with pungi by default, you do not need to do anything.

 ### Installing as a standalone program (advanced)

 Installing python-build as a standalone program will give you access to the `python-build` command for precise control over Python version installation.
-If you have pyenv installed, you will also be able to use the `pyenv install` command.
+If you have pungi installed, you will also be able to use the `pungi install` command.

     git clone git://github.com/pyenv/pyenv.git
-    cd pyenv/plugins/python-build
+    cd pungi/plugins/python-build
     ./install.sh

 This will install python-build into `/usr/local`.
 If you do not have write